-I'm fluent in many sandboxes and related audiences, including start-ups, e-commerce, entertainment, sustainability, renewables, food, beverage, philanthropy, politics, and science.
+I'm fluent in many sandboxes and related audiences, including start-ups, e-commerce, entertainment, sustainability, renewables, food, expat issues, beverages, philanthropy, politics, and science.

-My background includes leading three e-commerce start-ups, a private equity platform, a turnaround venture that was acquired that sparked the cold-brewed coffee revolution, and an Austin-based pet food company (Nulo.com).
-I'm also co-founder and partner in a new online platform set to roll out in Q1 2022.
-I served as a communications volunteer for President Obama's 2008 campaign in St. Louis and Denver.
-I was also a communications deputy to the Governor of California in another lifetime.
+My background includes leading three e-commerce start-ups: an e-commerce shopping network, a private equity platform, a turnaround venture that was acquired that sparked the cold-brewed coffee revolution, and an Austin-based pet food company (Nulo.com).
+I'm also co-founder and partner of SX Signals, an online platform set to roll out in Q2 2024.
+I served as a communications volunteer for President Obama's 2008 campaign in St. Louis.
+I was also an advance communications deputy to the governor of California and director of special projects for a presidential foundation in another lifetime.
 I started my career in the Los Angeles Dodgers' media relations office.

-I've been a long-time, trusted source for subjects, issues, and stories for news organizations such as The New York Times, NPR, National Geographic, MSNBC, NPR's Marketplace, CNN, NBC, AP, The Wall Street Journal, U.S. News, BBC, Houston Chronicle, The Chronicle of Philanthropy, and The Washington Post.
+I've been a long-time, trusted source for subjects, issues, and stories for news organizations such as The New York Times, NPR, National Geographic, NBC Evening News, NPR's Marketplace, and Texas Monthly to CNN, AP, The Wall Street Journal, U.S. News, BBC, Houston Chronicle, The Chronicle of Philanthropy, and The Washington Post.

-As an embedded consultant, I've served as the chief communications strategist for one of the U.S.'s preeminent sustainability-focused foundations since 2011.
-A roster of additional recent work includes the Ethiopian Olympic Committee, the San Francisco-based The Philanthropy Workshop, Trelus, Global Endowment Management, Department of Physics at The University of Texas at Austin, Oaxaca, Mexico-based Puente (sustainable food: amaranth), Rwanda-based The Women's Bakery, Ethiopia-based Nutrion (sustainable food: teff), CoffeeJuice, a high-wealth Vancouver-based family office, and the Juneteenth Legacy Project.
+As an embedded consultant, I've served as chief communications strategist for one of the U.S.'s preeminent sustainability-focused foundations since 2011.
+A roster of additional recent work includes Capital One, the Ethiopian Olympic Committee, the San Francisco-based The Philanthropy Workshop, Trelus, Global Endowment Management, Department of Physics at The University of Texas at Austin, Oaxaca, Mexico-based Puente, Rwanda-based The Women's Bakery, Ethiopia-based Nutrion, CoffeeJuice, a high-wealth Vancouver-based family office, and the Juneteenth Legacy Project.